 Impact100’s grants each year depend on the number of women who join.
-Annually in mid-December (after the membership deadline December 1), Impact100 announces its funding total and the distribution of $100,000 core mission grants and smaller operating grants to be awarded the following June.
+Annually in mid-December (after the membership deadline November 15), Impact100 announces its funding total and the distribution of general operating grants up to $100,000 to be awarded the following June.
 Grantees are announced at the Annual Meeting in June, as determined by the vote of the membership.

 Will you consider a proposal from a group of organizations collaborating together?